gatlin/psilo/README.md

 prototyping and experimenting with the language which is actively being developed.

-While not production quality, the simple interpreter might be of educational value.
+It is not a psilo implementation - just a simple lisp to explore writing interpreters.
+While not production quality, it might be of some educational value right now.

+A type inference system is in the works, which is motivating an evaluator rewrite.
+When it works I can begin experimenting with psilo's type system and the language proper.

 Here is some code the interpreter runs right now: